 What should I bring to the hospital?

 Please bring your prenatal records with you to the hospital.
 You should also bring a small bag with personal items including a robe, comfortable nightgown and socks or slippers.
 Please bring essential toiletry items such as a toothbrush, toothpaste, brush, etc. Other items that may make you more comfortable, such as a personal pillow, are also a good idea.
 We will provide baby t-shirts and diapers during your stay.
 Don’t forget to bring a going home outfit for yourself and an outfit and blanket for your new baby.
 Because nothing is as precious as your new baby, TGH wants to make his/her very first car ride a safe experience.
 An infant car seat is our gift to you to help ensure your new baby’s safety.
-You’ll also receive a new TGH diaper bag before you leave.
+You’ll also receive a TGH welcome bag containing personal care items.